The FOLIO wiki contains the project roadmap.

 - Many supporting individuals whose contributions feed into and guide the development process

-Here we list the engineering roles and contacts for the various parts of the project.
+The following sections list the engineering roles and contacts for the various parts of the project.
 Team members can be contacted via the collaboration tools listed above.
+There is also the FOLIO Developer Directory listing some developers and their general work areas.

 Engineering core team